Surgelt3/APSC-103-Pill-Dispenser/README.md

 This program is run using Ampps https://ampps.com/downloads/

-All program folder should be put in directory /Applications/Ampps/www
+Program folder should be put in directory /Applications/Ampps/www